-Careful, detailed assessment is essential in order to reach a diagnosis and plan appropriate therapy for your communication or swallowing difficulties.
+Careful, detailed assessment is essential in order to reach a diagnosis and plan appropriate therapy for your communication, voice or swallowing difficulties.
 This will be done through formal standardised tests and clinical observations.
-Assessment is an ongoing and integral part of your treatment; to ensure that the therapy is effective, to review your progress following a block of therapy, to inform the decision about further treatment, or to provide a second opinion.
+Assessment is an ongoing and integral part of your treatment; to ensure that therapy is effective, to review your progress following a block of therapy, to inform the decision about further treatment, or to provide a second opinion.

 Therapy sessions are normally between 45 minutes - 1 hour in length.